crytic/building-secure-contracts/program-analysis/echidna/assertion-checking.md

 testMode: assertion
 ```

-When we run this contract in Echidna, we obtain the expected results:
+When we run this contract with Echidna, we obtain the expected results:

 ```
 $ echidna-test assert.sol --test-mode assertion